ackerleytng/auth-mechanisms/using-offline-token-as-api-key.md

 With that access token, you can access the protected endpoint!

+> The `refresh_token` returned with the call using the client's credentials
+>   changes because `jti` and `iat` change.
+However, the `session_state`
+>   remains the same, so this is effectively the same offline token as before.

 ## Implementation Ideas

 ### Gateway component + offline token -> access token caching + endpoint for user to retrieve offline token